dendroenydris/entity-resolution-pipeline/README.md

 Blocking is employed to reduce the number of comparisons by using effective partitioning strategies.
-In each 'bucket', we run the comparisons (see section below).
+In each 'bucket', we run the comparisons (see the section below).
 Our blocking is achieved through partitioning based on attributes:

-1. **Year :** Articles that were published in the same year would be in the same bucket.
+1. **Year:** Articles that were published in the same year would be in the same bucket.
-2. **Two Year :** Articles that were published in the same year or in the adjacent year would be in the same bucket.
+2. **Two Year:** Articles that were published in the same year or in the adjacent year would be in the same bucket.
-3. **Num Authors :** Articles with a similar number of authors (up to 1 difference) would be in the same bucket.
+3. **Num Authors:** Articles with a similar number of authors (up to 1 difference) would be in the same bucket.
-4. **Common Author :** Articles with at leat one common authors would be in the same bucket.
+4. **Common Author:** Articles with at least one common author would be in the same bucket.
-5. **Num Authors and Common Author :** Articles with at leat one common authors and a similar number of authors (up to 2 difference) would be in the same bucket.
+5. **Num Authors and Common Author:** Articles with at least one common author and a similar number of authors (up to 2 differences) would be in the same bucket.
-6. **First Letter :** Articles with the same first letter of title would be in the same bucket.
+6. **First Letter:** Articles with the same first letter of the title would be in the same bucket.
-7. **First or Last Letter :** Articles with the same first letter or the last letter of title would be in the same bucket.
+7. **First or Last Letter:** Articles with the same first letter or the last letter of the title would be in the same bucket.
-8. **Last Name :** Articles with at least an author with the common last name would be in the same bucket.
+8. **Last Name:** Articles with at least one author with a common last name would be in the same bucket.

 > The code for blocking is in the file named `matching.py`, with functions
 > named `blocking_x`, where x is the respective blocking method.